Meet The NASA Engineer Fighting For His Uighur Homeland In China

 Millions more Uighur families in Xinjiang have been under lockdown in their homes for the past few years, their cultural expressions, movements and communication surveilled and controlled by the Chinese Communist Party.
 Uighurs who have escaped the camps claim they were tortured and forced to recite CCP propaganda.

-"This is a crime against humanity," said Sidick from his home in Santa Clarita.
+Support our free, independent journalism today.
+Donate now."This is a crime against humanity," said Sidick from his home in Santa Clarita.
 "I want to do something to stop it.
 I sleep very little.
 I work very hard.
 I don't have a weekend.
 Everything that I can do, I am doing it right now, to save those people.
 I don't know how many I can save.
 A lot of people don't pay attention to this."

 Sidick is a senior optical engineer at NASA's Jet Propulsion Lab.
 When he's not busy building space telescopes meant to detect planets outside of our solar system, he's speaking publicly about the plight of his Uighur people.